 - You keep receiving notifications that someone logged into your account from a different place.

-- You’ve been logged out without doing so yourself.
+- You got logged out without doing so yourself.

-- The email address or phone number you’ve entered into the app have now changed.
+- The email address or phone number you’ve entered into the app has now changed.

-This is indeed suspicious, so immediately change your password and activate the two-factor authentication.
-You can opt for receiving a log-in code via SMS whenever you want to log in from a new location or device.
+The above scenarios are suspicious, so immediately change your password and activate the two-factor authentication.
+You can opt to receive a log-in code via SMS whenever you want to log in from a new location or device.
 This way, your account will add another security layer.

-There are some indicators that can give them away, but sometimes it’s just impossible to know.
-What you can do is to report a profile you think is fake and move on to other, verified accounts.
+Some indicators can give a fake profile away, but sometimes, it’s impossible to know.
+You can report the account you think is fake and move on to other verified accounts.